 In December 2011, a new MD took over and I was appointed Chairman of the Company.
 I undertook this role until I retired from Mackwell in October 2014.
 I retired because I wanted to donate one of my kidneys to my brother, which I did in April 2015.
 We both remain in very good health.

 In my retirement I remain very active.
 I am a keen cyclist and golfer, and work as a mentor for the Prince’s Trust and for the One Million Mentor initiative in Birmingham.
 I have also recently taken on a part time role on the Board of the Gresley Group.

 My PhD from Birmingham really helped my career.
 Working in the commercial areas of technical businesses it has helped me obtain senior positions and establish my credibility with my technical colleagues.
 Also the detailed analysis that is required to complete a PhD and the breadth of understanding that you acquire has been useful in developing the businesses with which I have been involved.

 Having a PhD is just the start – you must decide what you want to do with it.
 If you want to work in the commercial world, you must learn to work and relate with other people of all skill levels.
-Your academic training will give you the ability to analyse, and understand a very wide range of complex commercial issues, but you need to find an environment where this will be valued and in which you enjoy working.
+Your academic training will give you the ability to analyse and understand a very wide range of complex commercial issues, but you need to find an environment where this will be valued and in which you enjoy working.